 While we are on the topic of LinkedIn, it’s been a fun journey at mid-size banks over the years …

-Eddie Haskell Connection Stage: Techies, headhunters, vendor account reps, airbrushed-beautiful realtors, snot-nose consultants and that-kid-you-met-at-summer-camp-during-the-Reagan-administration all united to slam your inbox with “since we trust each other” connection invites.
+Techies, headhunters, vendor account reps, airbrushed-beautiful realtors, snot-nose consultants, and that-kid-you-met-at-summer-camp-during-the-Reagan-administration all united to slam your inbox with “since we trust each other” connection invites.

-If-HR-Builds-It-Recruits-Will-Come Stage: HR departments began using LinkedIn to recruit and worked to get LinkedIn pages for their companies, if just to protect the recruiting image of the company.
-Realizing the power of information, references and targeting capabilities, nearly all bank HR execs now use the platform every single day.
+HR departments began using LinkedIn to recruit and worked to get LinkedIn pages for their companies if just to protect the recruiting image of the company.
+Realizing the power of information, references, and targeting capabilities, nearly all bank HR execs now use the platform every single day.
 This is where Cold Fish Bank is likely still swimming.

 So, join me down at Benihana next week to celebrate Warm Pulse’s profitable growth and the contributions of its top performers.
 There will be a full spread of tempura, hibachi shrimp, and – after photos are taken and shared on LinkedIn – a round of umbrella drinks and sake shots for all.
 But the only cold fish will be at the sushi bar.